inrupt/inrupt-data-wallet/README.md

 ## Build the app on the Expo Application Service (EAS)

-**Prerequisite**: All the following instructions are only applicable if you have an EAS account attached to the Inrupt organization on EAS.
+**Prerequisite**: All the following instructions are only applicable if you have an EAS account.
+By default, the project is configured to be built on an Inrupt EAS project.
+In order to build a custom version in your own EAS account, you'll need to create a new EAS project, and make sure that EAS project and the data (e.g.
+`name`, `slug`, `project-id`...) in your copy of `app.config.ts` are aligned.

 Both the Android and the iOS versions of the app can be built using EAS.
-To do so, follow the instructions from the [EAS documentation](https://docs.expo.dev/build/setup/).
-Note that the project is already configured, the applicable instructions are the ones regarding your own environment.
+To do so, follow the instructions from the [EAS documentation](https://docs.expo.dev/build/setup/) to setup your environment.

 By default, the EAS CLI will trigger a build on the EAS infrastructure.
 It is also possible to [run a build locally](https://docs.expo.dev/build-reference/local-builds/), which results in the built binary